-- (1) A member of Up to three members of Council who isare unable to attend in person at a regular or special Council meeting may participate in the meeting by electronic means of electronic or other communication facilities provided that: - a) The member(s) hasve provided notice to the Chair and Corporate Officer of their intention to participate in the meeting by electronic means no less than 24 hours in advance of the meeting; of electronic or other communication facilities in sufficient time to fulfill the meeting notification requirements as referenced in 7 or 8 as applicable; - b) The facilities enable the meeting's participants to hear, or watch and hear, the participation of the member(s); - c) Except for any part of the meeting that is closed to the public, enable the public to hear, or watch and hear, the participation of the member(s); - d) At least a majority of the members of Council are physically present at the meeting; and - e) The Chair of the meeting is physically present at the meeting.

-e)f)Despite section12(1)(a), the Chair may waive the notice requirement for electronic attendance if all other requirements under section12 are met.

-(2) A member of Council may participate electronically in no more than two consecutive regular or special in-person council meetings unless the absence is because of illness or injury or is with the leave of Council.
+- (1) A member of Council who is unable to attend in person at a regular or special Council meeting may participate in the meeting by electronic means provided that: - a) The member has provided notice to the Chair and Corporate Officer of their intention to participate in the meeting by electronic means no less than 24 hours in advance of the meeting; - b) The facilities enable the meeting's participants to hear, or watch and hear, the participation of the member; - c) Except for any part of the meeting that is closed to the public, enable the public to hear, or watch and hear, the participation of the member; - d) At least a majority of the members of Council are physically present at the meeting; and - e) The Chair of the meeting is physically present at the meeting. - f) Despite section12(1)(a), the Chair may waive the notice requirement for electronic attendance if all other requirements under section12 are met. - (2) A member of Council may participate electronically in no more than two consecutive regular or special in-person council meetings unless the absence is because of illness or injury or is with the leave of Council.